2023 Solar Incentives Guide for Dover, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of the cost of your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of the cost of your solar system.

-To better understand how the ITC might apply to you, reach out to your local Dover solar panel installation expert and request more information.
+To more fully understand how the ITC will apply to your situation, speak to your local Dover solar panel installation expert and request more information.

 In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The new Clean Energy Credit is valid until 2035.
-Homeowners can now apply for a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
-The total credit will then be decreased by a few percentage points every year until it expires.
-Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.
+The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
+After this, the credit percentage will be reduced slightly each year until the program expires in 2035.
+Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Dover solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Dover solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives